In Retrospect: Raid Over Moscow

 It wasn't just a few hysterical harpies-gone-bonkers that threw a strop at the game's release; the Soviet Union's government also got in on the act, singling out poor old Finland for an off-the-record tongue-lashing, no doubt with brows appropriately furrowed, just because it allowed such an offensively-premised game to be imported...
 Obviously, compared to actually pointing real nuclear weapons at every major city in the West, an 8-bit computer game with primitive graphics and unrealistic gameplay stood as the more compelling political issue.

 The game was even banned - allegedly - for a time in Germany, ostensibly for the negative psychological effects it produced in young people!
+(Interpretation: The German government's real motive was probably that it didn't want to provoke the Kremlin).

 Now, before the howls of derision from its fans bellow out, let me first say that the game has some redeeming features and could have been so much better, all of which I get into further below.